bashrc2/epicyon/README.md

 If you want to use your own favicon then copy your `favicon.ico` file to the base directory where you installed Epicyon.

+## Changing themes

+When changing themes you may need to ensure that your nginx cache is cleared (/var/www/cache/*) and that your local browser cache is cleared for the site (Shift + Reload).
+Otherwise images and icons from the previous theme may remain.

 ## Adding Themes

 If you want to add a new theme then first add the name of your theme to the translations files.